Kimchi21/Data-Analysis_Portfolio/Automobile Sales/README.md

   <img src="Resources/quarter.png" alt="quarter" width="600">
 </p>

-For quarterly trend, it can be seen that both 2018 and 2019 has closely stagnant sales made across the quarters however entering the year 2020 sales are reaching new heights with the 2.0 quarter or the 1st quarter of the year.
+For the quarterly trend, as seen in the yearly trend, this confirms that sales are highest at the end of the year.

 #### **Sales Trend by Month**